Dicey, six-sided fun 40 years in the making

 = 40 points

-A 5x occurs when all five dice are the same.
+Five of a kind.
+A 5X occurs when all five dice are the same.
 It is worth 50 points.

 = 50 points

-Most importantly, you have to fill your 5X field with 50 points first (you have to score the first 5X before you can score second, third and subsequent ones).
+Most importantly, you have to fill your 5X field with 50 points first (you have to score the first five of a kind, before you can score second, third and subsequent ones).

 For Chance, all points of the dice roll are added up.
 It gives you the opportunity to use a failed roll to obtain points even when it does not fulfill any of the aforementioned conditions.